Home » Guides » General » Tools To Make Holes In Wood Of All Shapes and Sizes

 Available on Amazon: Reciprocating Saw for Rough Cuts

-With a reciprocating saw you can make fast cuts and holes in just about any wood.
+You can make fast cuts and holes in just about any wood with a reciprocating saw.

 But there’s a catch: there is nothing pretty about a hole the reciprocating saw makes.
 However, it will get the job done quickly and with minimal effort.